shubham1091/Python_for_everybody/Access_Web/Chapter_Thirteen/reading.md

 - <span style="color: #94ed1f">Tags</span> indicate the beginning and ending of elements
 - <span style="color:#ae1fd1">Attributes</span> - Keyword/value pairs on the opening tag of XML
 - <span style="color:#ed971f">Serialize/ De-Serialize</span> - Convert data in one program into a common<br>
-  fromat that cna be stored and/or transmitted between systems in a <br>
+  format that cna be stored and/or transmitted between systems in a <br>
   programming language-independent manner

 ## <span style="color:#f6fc2d">XML as a Tree</span>